I have a good friend who we sometimes call “Mr. Safety.”

 If there are any lumps of charcoal that look like they’ll be good for another day, pull them out before you throw everything away.
 Use metal tongs, just to be safe, and either put them back in your grill or, and this is a better idea, store them in a fire-proof container.

-A big thanks goes out to The Online Grill for their excellent look at this topic.
+A big thanks go out to The Online Grill for their excellent look at this topic.

 Can I Pour Water On My Charcoal to Put it Out?